kumar-akshay324/terminal-commands/README.md

 		`sudo pkill -9 <PPID>`				// Kill process using ID

+	* Sometimes, *Ctrl + Z* is used to kill programs when *Ctrl + C* fails.
+However, *Ctrl + Z* does NOT kill the program but merely sends it to the background of the current terminal.
+To kill such processes and any other process running in a particular window of the terminal.

+		`sudo kill `jobs -p``

 # Handle terminal outputs

 * Several occasions of compiling a code leaves behind a lot of terminal outputs - errors, warnings and other information.
 If you’re fed up of scrolling through the terminal to notice each of them, use piping and redirection operators to send the output to files.